-Police Arrest 2 Suspected Kidnappers Of Imam In Kogi - Nigeria Today
+Police arrest 2 suspected kidnappers of imam in Kogi - Nigeria Today

 “They mentioned two other gang members now at large.
 We are on their trail.

-The post Police Arrest 2 Suspected Kidnappers Of Imam In Kogi appeared first on leadership.ng.
+The post Police arrest 2 suspected kidnappers of imam in Kogi appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share